myenari/cmpn202-operating-systems/week7.md

 # Week 7 – Security Audit and System Evaluation

 ## Aim
+The aim of this week is to conduct a security audit and system evaluation of the Ubuntu server.
+This includes assessing system security posture, verifying access controls, reviewing running services, and identifying potential risks and improvement areas.

 ## Introduction
+This phase focuses on evaluating the security configuration of the Ubuntu server following previous setup, hardening, and performance testing.
+Security auditing tools and access control checks are used to assess system integrity, validate enforced security mechanisms, and justify active services.
+The findings are analysed to provide an overall assessment of system security and risk.

 ## Step 1: System Security Audit (Lynis)